-The cost of boarding school accruing from the apprentice's stay in a boarding school for vocational school students in order to comply with his/her mandatory vocational school attendance shall be advanced and reimbursed by the employer so that the apprentice will be left with his/her full remuneration for the period that corresponds to the duration of boarding school attendance.
+The cost of boarding school accruing from the apprentice's stay in a boarding school for vocational school students in order to comply with his/her mandatory vocational school attendance shall be advanced and reimbursed by the employer so that the apprentice will be left with his/her full apprentice income for the period that corresponds to the duration of boarding school attendance.

 Any additional costs for the cheapest means of public transport demonstrably accruing to apprentices from travelling to and from the boarding school for up to one time per calender week shall be reimbursed by the company.
 The subsidies due to such apprentice may be counted against such claim.
 A prerequisite for claiming reimbursement of travel costs shall be the receipt of family allowance.
-If any public subsidy for such travel costs should be reduced or abolished the proportion of the reimbursement of the travel costs shall remain unchanged.
+If any public subsidy for such travel costs shall remain unchanged.
 Appropriate documentation shall be submitted if requested by the employer.